Folkestone Groomers Directory

-Fleas & Ticks in Autumn: Professional Grooming Checks for Parasite Prevention in Folkestone, Hythe & Dover
+How to Prevent Parasites in Dogs: Fleas & Ticks in Autumn (Professional Grooming Guide for Folkestone, Hythe & Dover)

 The Autumn Parasite Paradox: Why Risk Actually Increases

-Contrary to popular belief, autumn weather conditions create ideal environments for both fleas and ticks.
+Contrary to popular belief, autumn weather conditions create ideal environments for both fleas and ticks in the UK.
 Warmer autumn temperatures and increased humidity from fallen leaves and damp conditions provide perfect breeding grounds.
+UK Health Security Agency data confirms that tick activity remains high through October and November.
 [1]

 Wildlife movement patterns also intensify during autumn as animals search for food and shelter, increasing contact opportunities for dogs during walks.
-Deer and other tick-carrying wildlife are on the move in fall, expanding the geographical risk areas around Kent's countryside and coastal paths.
-[2]
+Deer and other tick-carrying wildlife are on the move in autumn, expanding the geographical risk areas around Kent's countryside and coastal paths.
+This is particularly relevant for dogs enjoying where wildlife encounters are common.

 Indoor Heating: The Hidden Flea Factory